Blog

 What Side Effects May Egg Donor Medications Impart?

-Due to the higher hormonal levels, egg donor medications cause symptoms similar to premenstrual syndrome (PMS).
+Due to the higher hormonal levels, Egg Donor medications cause symptoms similar to premenstrual syndrome (PMS).
 Often ending when you stop taking the medications, these side effects are generally manageable and won’t cause long-term health issues.
 Some common symptoms (as well as how to manage them) include:

 • Bloating can be reduced by drinking water and dressing comfortably.